 Peppermint provides a refreshing smell.
 In addition to its vigorous smell, it also promotes beard growth.
 A study conducted on mice shows that peppermint oil works better than minoxidil.

-Peppermint oil increases blood circulation around beard follicle that allows the heavy transport of necessary nutrients to the hair follicles resulting to increase beard growth.
+Peppermint oil increases blood circulation around beard follicles, allowing the heavy transport of necessary nutrients to the hair follicles, promoting beard growth.

 How to make the best peppermint oil for a better result?